 b.
 It is because of Saul and his bloodthirsty house, because he killed the Gibeonites: This massacre isn’t recorded in 1 Samuel, but David didn’t question that it happened.
 Apparently at some time during his reign Saul attacked and killed many of the Gibeonites.

 i.
 “The whole people suffered for Saul’s sin; either because they approved it, or at least bewailed it not; neither did what they could to hinder it; whereby they became accessory.”
 (Trapp)

 c.
 He killed the Gibeonites: When David heard it was because of an attack against the Gibeonites, a chill probably ran up his back.
-He knew they were a people especially wrong for Saul to attack and kill.
+He knew that it was especially wrong for Saul to attack and kill this tribe of people.

 i.
 In the days of Joshua – more than 400 years before David’s time – Israel swore not to harm the Gibeonites, a neighboring tribe (Joshua 9).
 God expected Israel to keep its promise, even though the Gibeonites tricked Israel into making the agreement.
 Saul’s crime was not only in killing the Gibeonites but also in breaking this ancient and important oath.

 · God expects us to keep our promises.

 · God expects nations to keep their promises.